Co-Freemasonry

 Co-Freemasonry (or Co-Masonry) is a form of Freemasonry which admits both men and women.
 The first known co-masonic lodge was created 24 December 1784 as the mother lodge La Sagesse Triomphante in Lyon, France by Alessandro Cagliostro.
 Cagliostro formed this lodge with his wife and a few other couples.

 Later in France during the 1890s, Le Droit Humain formed, and is now an international movement represented by several Co-Freemasonic administrations throughout the world.
 Traditional male-only Masonic Lodges do not recognise Co-Freemasonry, holding it to be irregular.
+Several prominent members of the Theosophical Society, including Annie Besant, joined Co-Freemasonry and introduced it wherever they took Theosophy.

 Organisations

 Le Droit Humain

 Maria Deraismes (left) and Georges Martin (right) are amongst the co-founders of Le Droit Humain.

 The International Order of Freemasonry for Men and Women Le Droit Humain was founded in France in the late nineteenth century, during a period of strong feminist and women's suffrage campaigning.
 It was the first Co-Masonic Order, and also the first truly international Masonic Order.
 Today it has approximately 32,000 members from over 60 countries worldwide on all 5 continents.
 Geographically it is organized into 41 federations, 8 jurisdictions and 20 pioneer lodges.

 French Masonry had long attempted to include women, the Grand Orient de France having allowed Rites of Adoption as early as 1774, by which Lodges could "adopt" sisters, wives and daughters of Freemasons, imparting to them the mysteries of several degrees.

 In 1879, following differences among members of the Supreme Council of France, twelve lodges withdrew from it and founded the Grande Loge Symbolique Ecossaise (GLSE).
 One of these Lodges, Les Libres Penseurs (The Free Thinkers) in Le Pecq, reserved in its charter the right to initiate women as Freemasons, proclaiming the essential equality of man and woman.

 On January 14, 1882, Maria Deraismes, a well-known humanitarian, feminist author and lecturer, was initiated into Les Libres Penseurs, after the lodge withdrew from its Grand Lodge.
 The Worshipful Master, Bro.
 Houbron, justified this act as having the highest interests of humanity at heart, and as being a perfectly logical application of the principle of "A Free Mason in a Free Lodge".